-Thank you for contacting me about the NHS and international trade following Brexit.
+Thank you for contacting me about the NHS, food standards and international trade following Brexit.

 Like you, I cherish our National Health Service and the role it plays in ensuring that no-one is denied medical treatment because they cannot afford it.
 The Government has been repeatedly clear that our NHS will never be on the table in any trade negotiations, a position I fully support.